Launch App

 NEAR Threshold Signatures

 Templar Protocol and the NEAR MPC network do not have centralized custody on user funds.
 Templar smart contract delegates custody to the NEAR MPC network, which divides custody of users’ funds among the nodes at all times, ensuring no malicious activity occurs as long as one honest participant remains in the network.
-In the future, Templar plans to include a computational contribution from the user’s computer as part of the MPC network, making malicious behavior nearly impossible.
 The use of MPC as a solution to the Trusted Third Party Problem was originally proposed by Nick Szabo in 2001.

 NEAR Intents provide per-user BTC deposit addresses and verifies BTC transactions via a light client.
 It acts as the abstraction layer between Bitcoin and NEAR smart contracts, enabling native BTC use as collateral.